Exploring The Molecular Basis Of “Runner’s High”

-The researchers hit upon the endocannabinoid system as possibly being involved because they observed that endorphins can’t pass through the blood-brain barrier, says team member Johannes Fuss, who’s now at University Medical Center Hamburg-Eppendorf.
-On the other hand, a lipid-soluble endocannabinoid called anandamide—also found at high levels in people’s blood after running—can travel from the blood into the brain, where it can trigger a high.
+The researchers turned to the endocannabinoid system because endorphins can’t pass through the blood-brain barrier, says team member Johannes Fuss, who’s now at University Medical Center Hamburg-Eppendorf.
+But an endocannabinoid called anandamide—found at high levels in people’s blood after running—can reach the brain and trigger a high.
 “Yet no one had investigated the effects of endocannabinoids on behavior after running,” Fuss says.

-To explore how endocannabinoids are involved, the team familiarized a group of mice with running on an exercise wheel regularly.
-Then the researchers split the group into two sets of mice: one that would run for five hours and one that would remain sedentary.
-Soon after their five-hour run, the rodents in the first group displayed far less anxious behavior than the sedentary set when exposed to a so-called dark-light box test.
-In this test, a mouse’s anxiety is measured by the frequency with which the animal darts from well-lit areas into the dark to hide.
+The team split a group of mice into two sets: one that would run for five hours on an exercise wheel and one that would remain sedentary.
+Soon after their run, the rodents in the first set displayed far less anxious behavior than the sedentary set.

-Similarly, mice in the running group had a higher tolerance for pain than those in the sedentary group, as measured by their tendency to jump or lick their paws when placed on a hot plate.
+Similarly, mice in the running group had a higher pain tolerance than those in the sedentary group, as measured by their response to being placed on a hot plate.

-Finally, the researchers performed these same experiments on mice that were given endocannabinoid and endorphin antagonists—molecules that block cannabinoid and opioid receptors in the brain, respectively.
-The endorphin antagonists did not significantly affect results, but mice treated with endocannabinoid antagonists and mice genetically engineered to lack endocannabinoid receptors were still anxious and sensitive to pain despite having run for hours.
+Finally, the researchers performed these same experiments on mice given endocannabinoid or endorphin antagonists, which block cannabinoid and opioid receptors in the brain, respectively.
+The endorphin antagonists did not significantly affect results, but mice treated with endocannabinoid antagonists were still anxious and sensitive to pain despite having run for hours.

-The team’s findings suggest that endocannabinoids such as anandamide help cause runner’s high.
-“The authors have moved the field forward by providing such a complete view of how this key reward system is involved in allowing exercise to improve psychological state and pain sensitivity,” says David A. Raichlen, an expert in human brain evolution and exercise at the University of Arizona.
+These findings suggest that endocannabinoids such as anandamide help cause runner’s high.
+“The authors have moved the field forward by providing such a complete view of how this key reward system is involved,” says David A. Raichlen, an expert in human brain evolution and exercise at the University of Arizona.

 The researchers write that other key aspects of runner’s high, such as euphoria, are too subjective to study in a mouse model.